wp-plugins/affiliates/readme.txt

 == Changelog ==

+= 2.4.4 =
+* WordPress 3.8 compatibility checked
+* Improved the Links column displayed in the Manage Affiliates section.
+* Added option to display accumulated referral totals in the Manage Affiliates section (enabled by default).

 = 2.4.3 =
 * Fixed missing translation domain on label in registration form.
 * Fixed translation of submit button not taken into account.